irmen/Pyro4/docs/source/nameserver.rst

 locator function without any arguments.
 If you want to circumvent the broadcast lookup (because you know the location of the server already, somehow) you can specify the hostname.
+As soon as you provide a specific hostname to the name server locator (by using a host argument to the ``locateNS`` call, or by setting the ``NS_HOST`` config item, etc) it will no longer use a broadcast too try to find the name server.

 .. function:: locateNS([host=None, port=None, broadcast=True, hmac_key=key])